geovanilopesdias/entropy_coins/README.md

 # Entropy Coins
-**Abstract**: A tiny script in Python that "flips" a certain number of coins a certain numbers of times, outputting how many times they're fall on all equal.
+**Abstract**: A script that "flips" a certain number of coins a certain numbers of times, outputting how many times they're fall on all equal.

 ## Background
 It was my first personal code, i.e., a personal problem I challenge myself to solve by coding.
+Firstly writen in Python, I already translate it to Java and PHP.

 As a physics teacher, I've been propose to my high school students, for some time now, the well known coin-flipping analogy to learn associated entropy concepts, mainly macrostate and microstate.